magsenche/hanazono/README.md

 - [ ] use a multi-stage build to install `aiasan` and only copy necessary files to lighten the image
 - [x] deploy without docker-compose
 - [x] optional dependencies for ai assistant
+- [ ] export & import database automatically on new deployement